Understanding OPM Disability Retirement

 The final step is to submit your appeal with the help of your FERS disability attorney.
 Your lawyer will not only help you build a strong appeal case, but they will also advocate for you and push to have your case properly reviewed and approved.

 You can contact a skilled federal employment lawyer with experience in FERS disability retirement denial cases through The Law Office of Justin Schnitzer.
 Our firm is dedicated to providing personalized, high-quality legal representation to federal employees nationwide.
-Contact us today or call (202) 964-4878 to schedule your free consultation and learn more about how we can help you achieve your legal goals.
+Contact us today or call (202) 964-4878 to schedule your consultation and learn more about how we can help you achieve your legal goals.